coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

-# Verification
+# Verification  Issues
 - The Whitney Stuff Seems to Start Around Here. gnip.csv_1329008058666_1329008358666.csv:168498929640550400,Sun Feb 12 00:57:30
 # TTD

-- Make sure that the test_filters.txt file is used for dropping tokens from the counting and busy word processing pipeling.
+- Make sure that the test_filters.txt file is used for dropping tokens from the counting and busy word processing pipeline.
 They should not be stripped out of the output.

 - Verify how tokens are checked against the test_filters.txt file.
 These words should go into a set against which inbound tokens can be checked.